View Document

 Managers and Leaders

-(6) Provide the necessary resources to conduct incident investigations.
+(6) Managers and leaders are responsible for providing the necessary resources to conduct incident investigations and must:

-1. Conduct and /or participate in incident investigation as required.
+1. Conduct and/or participate in incident investigation as required; and

-2. Implement the corrective actions that are identified from the investigation where these are within their organisational authorities to do so.
+2. Implement the corrective actions that are identified from the investigation where these are within their organisational authority to do so.

-1. Identify the level of investigation required for each incident.
+1. Identify the level of investigation required for an incident

 All Staff, Students and Contractors

-1. Typically, the following incident types will require full incident investigation:
+(11) Typically, the following incident types will require full investigation:

 1. Incidents with high potential consequence